AlvaroFranco/AFDropdownNotification/README.md

 - [ ] Autolayout support for rotation

 ##License
-AFBlurSegue is under MIT license so feel free to use it!
+AFDropdownNotification is under MIT license so feel free to use it!

 ##Author
 Made by Alvaro Franco.
 If you have any question, feel free to drop me a line at [alvarofrancoayala@gmail.com](mailto:alvarofrancoayala@gmail.com)